armory/docs/content/en/plugins/github-api/use.md

 ## Trigger GitHub workflows from Spinnaker pipelines

-Use the **Github API Workflow Trigger Stage** to trigger your GitHub workflow from your Spinnaker pipeline.
+Use the **Github Integration Workflow Trigger Stage** to trigger your GitHub workflow from your Spinnaker pipeline.

 ### `workflow_dispatch` event

-Configure the **Github API Workflow Trigger Stage** as in the following screenshot:
+Configure the **Github Integration Workflow Trigger Stage** as in the following screenshot:

 {{< figure src="/images/plugins/github/workflowDispatch.png" >}}